-Additionally, most hotels put a temporary charge on your card at time of check in- usually $25-50, in case of any accidental damages.
+Additionally, most hotels put a temporary charge on your card at the time of check-in- usually $25-50, in case of any accidental damages.
 You will get this money back as long as nothing is wrong with the room, however, make sure your bank account takes into consideration there will be $50 less for the duration of your trip.

-Here are some tips for how to book the cheapest hotel possible!
+Here are some tips on how to book the cheapest hotel possible!

-Pet fees range widely by hotel.
-Some hotels charge daily, and some, like the Marriott add a $100 charge to your stay.
+Pet fees range widely by the hotel.
+Some hotels charge daily, and some, like the Marriott, add a $100 charge to your stay.
 This is a hefty price just for your little pup!